emmastrand/EmmaStrand_Notebook/_posts/2022-02-17-Holobiont-Integration-16S-Mothur-Pipeline.md

 #### Filter out those sequences identified in screen2.sh

-Make a script that uses filer.seqs function to take out those sequences that did not meet our criteria.
+Make a script that uses filter.seqs function to take out those sequences that did not meet our criteria.

 ```
 $ cd ../../data/putnamlab/estrand/HoloInt_16s/Mothur/scripts